Latest on the spread of coronavirus around the world

 - Pope Francis’ Holy Week and Easter services will be held without the public attending.

-Compiled by Sarah Morland, Milla Nissi, Frances Kerry and Amy Caren Daniel; Editing by Anil D'Silva and Peter Graff
+Compiled by Milla Nissi, Frances Kerry, Amy Caren Daniel, Ramakrishnan M.; Editing by Anil D'Silva, Peter Graff, Arun Koyyur